linux-test-project/ltp/doc/developers/api_shell_tests.rst

    . tst_run.sh

-In order to run a test from a LTP tree a few directories has to be added to the `$PATH`.
+In order to run a test from a LTP tree a few directories have to be added to the `$PATH`.
 Note that the number of `../` may depend on the depth of the current directory relative to the LTP root.